-The District purchases water from the Greater Vancouver Water District (GVWD), which draws water from three protected source lakes: Seymour, Capilano, and Coquitlam.
+The District purchases water from the Greater Vancouver Water District, which draws water from three protected source lakes: Seymour, Capilano, and Coquitlam.
 The main supply for Point Roberts comes from the Seymour Lake source.

-The water to Point Roberts is drawn from the Pebble Hill Reservoir located in Delta, BC and flows into the 2.5MG Wallace Reservoir.
-After treatment in the Wallace Reservoir it enters the main distribution system and is delivered to your tap.
+The water to Point Roberts is drawn from the Pebble Hill Reservoir located in Tsawwassen, BC and is distributed through our own water distribution system to your tap.